interactiveinstitute/energy-intelligence/coffee/data.coffee.md

             .attr('fill', 'url(#now-dot-gradient)')
             .attr('r', @chart.config.now_bar_width)

+This method is called as soon as a response to the data request is received.

       getDataFromRequest: (params, result) ->
         resample = +new Date params.start
         result.datapoints.map (d, i) ->
           at: new Date d.at
           resampledAt: new Date resample + i * params.interval * 1000
           value: parseFloat d.value ?
 0

+The chart will call this method frequently to update the ‘now’ indicator.

       transformExtras: () ->
         return unless @chart.doc?